feature-hub/feature-hub/README.md

 This ID is used to look up the config for a Feature App.
 Furthermore, it is used as a consumer ID for Feature Services.
-If there is more than one instance of a Feature App on a single page, the integrator must set a unique `featureAppKey` for each Feature App with the same ID.
-The `FeatureServiceRegistry` then uses the ID together with the key to create a unique consumer ID.
+If there is more than one instance of a Feature App on a single page, the integrator must set a unique ID specifier for each Feature App with the same ID.
+The `FeatureServiceRegistry` then uses the ID together with the ID specifier to create a unique consumer ID.

 #### Feature App Dependencies